 The minor in cultural communication is designed to provide students with principles and theories of communication processes that help explain dynamics of intercultural interactions in personal and professional contexts.
 The program is intended for students not majoring in communication studies who wish to augment their major area of study, develop skills of cultural competence and increase their awareness of diversity.

-The general communication minor is designed to provide students with a choice of courses to be taken in conjunction SCOM 240, SCOM 241 and SCOM 245, and a minimum of nine hours of courses at the 300 level or above.
+A minor in communication studies requires 18 hours of course work in communication studies beyond the General Education requirement, including SCOM 240, SCOM 241 and a minimum of nine hours of courses at the 300 level and three hours at the 400 level.
 Before a student begins a minor in communication studies, the school director and the student's adviser must approve his or her planned program of study.

 Health Communication Minor